Healthdirect Free Australian health advice you can count on.

 What does a remedial massage involve?

-The therapist will use a number of different techniques to locate and repair damaged areas of the body.
-They will deeply penetrate muscles associated with the problem.
-They might also stretch different parts of the body.
+The therapist will use several different techniques to find and repair damaged areas of your body.
+They might:

 What are the health benefits of remedial massage?